-Each of the recommendations made by the Review Team will also receive a rating, indicating level of urgency for the project:
+Recommendations made by the Review Team will receive a rating, indicating level of urgency for the project:

-RECOMMENDATION RATING EACH RECOMMENDATION OF THE REVIEW TEAM IS RATED ACCORDING TO ITS URGENCY AND CRITICALITY SUGGESTED The recommendation is not considered critical or urgent but the development of the project may benefit.
+RECOMMENDATION RATING EACH RECOMMENDATION OF THE REVIEW TEAM IS RATED ACCORDING TO ITS URGENCY AND CRITICALITY RECOMMENDED (DO) The recommendation should be assessed by the Project Team for its potential to enhance the project and appropriate action should be taken.
 ESSENTIAL (DO BY) The recommendation is important but not urgent.
 The SRO should take action before further key decisions are taken.
 CRITICAL (DO NOW) This item is critical and urgent.
 The SRO should take action immediately.
 It means "fix the key problems fast, not stop the project."
-'Clearance of Gateway' will not be provided by the GCA until this recommendation has been closed.
+'Clearance of Gateway' will not be provided by the GCA until this recommendation has been actioned.

-FOR DELIVERY AGENCIES AND REVIEW TEAMS Background on NSW Gateway and risk based approach to project assurance
+FOR DELIVERY AGENCIES AND REVIEW TEAMS Background on NSW Gateway and the risk based approach to project assurance